Natya Shastra: Contents

-The contents of the Natyashastra, states Susan Schwartz, are "in part theatrical manual, part philosophy of aesthetics, part mythological history, part theology".
+The contents of the Nāṭya Shāstra, states Susan Schwartz, are "in part theatrical manual, part philosophy of aesthetics, part mythological history, part theology".
 It is the oldest surviving encyclopedic treatise on dramaturgy from India, with sections on the theory and practice of various performance arts.
 The text extends its reach into asking and understanding the goals of performance arts, the nature of the playwright, the artists and the spectators, their intimate relationship during the performance.
 Natya topics as envisioned in this text includes what in western performing arts would include drama, dance, theatre, poetry and music.
 The text integrates its aesthetics, axiology and description of arts with mythologies associated with Hindu Devas and Devis.
-Performance arts, states Natyashastra, are a form of Vedic ritual ceremony (yajna).
+Performance arts, states Nāṭya Shāstra, are a form of Vedic ritual ceremony (yajna).

 The general approach of the text is treated entertainment as an effect, but not the primary goal of arts.
 The primary goal is to lift and transport the spectators, unto the expression of ultimate reality and transcendent values.
 The text allows, states Schwartz, the artists "enormous innovation" as they connect the playwright and the spectators, through their performance, to Rasa (the essence, juice).

-The "rasa theory" of Natyashastra, states Daniel Meyer-Dinkgräfe, presumes that bliss is intrinsic and innate in man, it exists in oneself, that manifests non-materially through spiritual and personally subjective means.
+The "rasa theory" of Nāṭya Shāstra, states Daniel Meyer-Dinkgräfe, presumes that bliss is intrinsic and innate in man, it exists in oneself, that manifests non-materially through spiritual and personally subjective means.
 Performance arts aim to empower man to experience this rasa, or re-experience it.
 Actors aim to journey the spectator to this aesthetic experience within him.
-Rasa is prepared, states Natya Shastra, through a creative synthesis and expression of vibhava (determinants), anubhava (consequents) and vyabhicharibhava (transitory states).
+Rasa is prepared, states Nāṭya Shāstra, through a creative synthesis and expression of vibhava (determinants), anubhava (consequents) and vyabhicharibhava (transitory states).
 In the process of emotionally engaging the individual in the audience, the text outlines the use of eight sentiments – erotic, comic, pathetic, terrible, furious, odious, heroic and marvellous.

 Concept of Natya

-The Natyashastra defines drama in verse 6.10 as that which aesthetically arouses joy in the spectator, through the medium of actor's art of communication, that helps connect and transport the individual into a super sensual inner state of being.
-The Natya connects through abhinaya, that is applying body-speech-mind and scene, wherein asserts Natyashastra, the actors use two practices of dharmi (performance), in four styles and four regional variations, accompanied by song and music in a playhouse carefully designed to achieve siddhi (success in production).
+The Nāṭya Shāstra defines drama in verse 6.10 as that which aesthetically arouses joy in the spectator, through the medium of actor's art of communication, that helps connect and transport the individual into a super sensual inner state of being.
+The Natya connects through abhinaya, that is applying body-speech-mind and scene, wherein asserts Nāṭya Shāstra, the actors use two practices of dharmi (performance), in four styles and four regional variations, accompanied by song and music in a playhouse carefully designed to achieve siddhi (success in production).

 The verse details the eleven essential components of drama and dramatic production: